 Satisfy the customer through early and continuous delivery

-The highest priority is delivering valuable software (or output) early and keeping it flowing.
-Don't wait until everything is "complete."
+The top priority is delivering something valuable early and keeping it flowing.
+Do not wait until everything is finished before showing anything.

 2